AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 <InlineAlert variant="info" slots="text"/>

- "wrap" is the only approach that works with data sources that already "speaks" GraphQL, or when you want to transform at all sources (root) level, unless you're using [merger-bare](/docs/api/modules/merger-bare).
-If you want to remove the possible runtime implications, consider either moving your transforms at the data source level or opting into `merger-bare`; in order to take advantage of "bare" mode.
+ "wrap" is the only approach that works with data sources that already "speaks" GraphQL, or when you want to transform all sources at the (root) level unless you're using [merger-bare](/docs/api/modules/merger-bare).
+If you want to remove the possible runtime implications, consider either moving your transforms from the data source level or opting into `merger-bare` to take advantage of "bare" mode.

 Example: